-If you are interested in serving on the APA board on a committee, special project, or otherwise, please contact the APA president or president-elect, or any member of our board.
+If you are interested in serving on the APA board on a committee, special project, or otherwise, please contact the APA president or vice president.

 Why should I become involved in another UF committee that doesn’t appear to do anything or have any real power to make changes?